PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS - ARM.md

 # ARM
 Azure Resource Manager is the deployment and management system for Azure.
 It is a management layer allowing for creation, updates, and deletion of Azure resources in your subscription.
-- ARM has a declarative syntax that allows for any Azure resource be deployed
+- ARM has a declarative syntax that allows for any Azure resource to be deployed
 - Results are repeatable using templates
 - ARM orchestrates ordering operations for you